charlesreid1/super-shitty-simple-static-site-generator/Readme.md

 You wanna build the project?
 Okay skipper, strap in.
 Copy and paste this into your terminal:

-    pip install markdown
+    ./Taskfile i-suck-at-python

-That's gonna do a bunch of shit, and you'll be like what the fuck.
-But just fucking do it.
+That's gonna do a bunch of Python shit, and you'll be like, _"What the fuck, I don't even,"_ but just fucking do it.

 Now copy and paste this into your terminal:

     ./Taskfile build

-Don't fucking ask where to run that command, bozo, you already know you should be running all these commands from the repository directory.
+Don't fucking ask where to run that command, shitlord, you already know you should be running all these commands from the repository directory.